JonnyPillar/somniloquy/README.md

 ## Docker

-The project uses Docker to containerize the client and service applications and manage
+The project uses Docker to containerize the client and service applications and manage environment dependancies

 ## Docker Installation